zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

         )
     )

 This configuration defines a route for a URL like ``domain.com/news/archive/2014``.
-As you can see we our route now contains the part ``:year``.
+As you can see our route now contains the part ``:year``.
 This is called a route-parameter.
-Route parameters for ``Segment``-Routes are defined by a in front of a string.
+Route parameters for ``Segment``-Routes are defined by a colon in front of a string.
 The string then is the ``name`` of the parameter.

 Under ``constraints`` you see that we have another array.
 This array contains regular expression rules for each